Protect your business

 What it is

-Ransomware is a type of malicious software that denies you access to your files or computer system unless you pay a ransom.
+Ransomware is a type of that denies you access to your files or computer system unless you pay a ransom.
 Attacks can cause huge disruptions to businesses.

 The most common ways attackers get in are: